Seek Returns logo

 Min

-ONON’s Current Ratio of 2.80 is in the upper quartile for the Apparel - Retail industry.
+ONON’s Current Ratio of 2.80 is in the upper quartile for the Textiles, Apparel & Luxury Goods industry.
 This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.

-AZO vs. ONON: A comparison of their Current Ratio against their respective Specialty Retail and Apparel - Retail industry benchmarks.
+AZO vs. ONON: A comparison of their Current Ratio (MRQ) against their respective Specialty Retail and Textiles, Apparel & Luxury Goods industry benchmarks.

 AZO